Late Rent Notices – By State

 If the tenant doesn’t comply, the landlord must file an eviction lawsuit (also called an unlawful detainer lawsuit) in local court.
 The tenant will receive a summons with a hearing date.
 If the landlord wins, the judge will issue a writ of possession, allowing law enforcement to remove the tenant.

-Evictions can be expensive and time-consuming, with costs for court fees, legal help, and lost rent.
+Evictions can be time-consuming and expensive, with costs for court fees, legal help, and lost rent.
 Before filing, consider mediation, legal advice, or negotiation to avoid unnecessary delays.